protocol/research-website/content/posts/202111-vivien-welcome/index.md

 ---

-We are delighted to announce that [Adam Marblestone](/authors/adam-marblestone/) will be joining PL Research  as an advisor.
-Adam is a neuroscientist and technologist who has conducted research in brain circuit mapping and quantum information theory.
-He has also worked on elucidating design principles for the invention of transformative technologies.
+We are happy to announce that [Vivien Quéma](/authors/vivien-quema/) will be advising PL Research's ConsensusLab.
+Vivien is a Professor of Computer Science at [Grenoble INP](https://www.grenoble-inp.fr/en) and a member of the LIG laboratory.
+He currently devotes his attention to Byzantine fault tolerance, multicore systems, and P2P systems.
+At ConsensusLab, he will first focus on parallel execution in WASM order-execute models.

-We asked Adam about his journey to PL, the MetaResearch projects he will be advising, and his thoughts about future technological developments:
+We asked Vivien about the journey that brought him to PL, the projects he will be working on, and his thoughts about future technological developments:

 **How did you decide to become an advisor to PL?**

-I decided to join PL through my involvement in long-term discussions with [Juan](/authors/juan-benet/), [Evan](/authors/evan-miyazono/), and others about accelerating science.
+> tbd

 **What problems are you currently most interested in?**

-- Developing increased capacity for research that is pre-commercial but involves systems engineering and team science

-- Overcoming structural monoculture in scientific organizations

-- The biology of aging

-- The neuroscience and biotechnology underpinnings of brain computer interfaces

-- The intersection of neuroscience and AI
+> tbd

 **What future technology are you most excited about?**

-I view many technologies as interconnected, but, basically, the convergence of information and biology.
+> tbd